 Determining Your ROI

-With farming, you have the opportunity to fairly clearly determine your ROI.
-For example, if you choose a farm area that has 250 homes, you can then start adding up how much it would cost to market in this area over a period of let’s say one year.
+With farming, you have the opportunity to determine your ROI reasonably clearly.
+For example, if you choose a farm area that has 250 homes, you can then start adding up how much it would cost to market in this area throughout let’s say one year.

 Once you’ve done your research and crunched some numbers, you can start moving into your marketing strategy.
 Goals of your marketing strategy should be to clearly outline the value for your targeted audience upfront.
 You also want to make sure you always include a call-to-action of some kind, and your message and branding need to remain consistent for real estate farming to work well.